xoidlabs/xoid/README.md

 ## Framework Integrations

-Integrating with framwerorks is so simple.
+Integrating with frameworks is so simple.
 No configuration, or context providers are needed.
-Currently there are `@xoid/react`, `@xoid/vue`, and `@xoid/svelte` packages.
-All of them export a hook called `useAtom`.
+Currently all `@xoid/react`, `@xoid/vue`, and `@xoid/svelte` packages export a hook called `useAtom`.

 ### <img src="https://raw.githubusercontent.com/onurkerimov/xoid/master/assets/integrations/react.ico" width="16"/> React